intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-yarn-spark_submit.md

 ## 1. Prepare the Fashion-Mnist Dataset

 For this tutorial, we will use the Fasion-Mnist dataset, it's easy to download and prepare using `torchvision`.
-The difference between PyTorch and BigDL is that the PyTorch estimator in BigDL need us to define a `data_creator` function which returns a PyTorch Dataloader instead.
+The difference between PyTorch and BigDL is that the PyTorch estimator in BigDL needs us to define a `data_creator` function that returns a PyTorch Dataloader instead.

 ```python
 import torch